xtrymind/Unified-Hosts-Adblock/README.md

 #### Blacklist Instructions:
  - Create a text file on sdcard called "blacklist"
- - Add exact lines you want to remove it (do not include the 0.0.0.0 -> so for example: "facebook.com")
+ - Add exact lines you want to add (with the 0.0.0.0 or without it -> so for example: "0.0.0.0 facebook.com" or "facebook.com")
  - Run hosts script and choose blacklist option

 #### unblock Instructions: